Natali124/Computer-Graphics/README.md

 ./project
 ```
 Most of the code is here.
 If you want to run the code for one air bubble, compile project_2_2.cpp and run similarly.
+Code for the last TD is in tutte.cpp.
+It is not fully working but displays some result.

 # Project 1
 Project is in project_1.cpp file.
 It can be run by